ego-lay-atman-bay/mr-nome/README.md

-# mr nome
+# Dr. Beat
- Advanced metronome made using vanilla javascript.
+ (soon to be) Advanced metronome made using vanilla javascript, and a bit of node.js.